 The Predecessor Fund reorganized into the Fund on August 5, 2024 following shareholder approval.
 The Fund commenced operations as of this date and assumed the financial and performance history of the Predecessor Fund.
 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
-The Fund performance shown below is the performance of Predecessor Fund.
+The Fund performance shown below is the performance of the Predecessor Fund until August 5, 2024, after which performance shown is that of the Fund.
 The Predecessor Fund was managed using investment policies, objectives, guidelines and restrictions that were substantially similar to those of the Fund.
 Prior to the reorganization, the Fund had not yet commenced operations.
-The bar chart and performance table below provide an indication of the risks of an investment in the Fund by showing how the Predecessor Fund's performance varied from year to year, and by showing how the Predecessor Fund's average annual returns compare with those of a broad measure of market performance.
+The bar chart and performance table below provide an indication of the risks of an investment in the Fund by showing how the Fund's performance varied from year to year, and by showing how the Fund's average annual returns compare with those of a broad-based securities market index, as required by relevant disclosure rules, and an additional index that the Fund believes better aligns with the Fund's investment objective and strategies.
 Performance reflects contractual fee waivers in effect.
 If fee waivers were not in place, performance would be reduced.
 After-tax returns are shown for Class I shares only and will vary from the after-tax returns for other share classes.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
 Past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.brandesfunds.com or by calling 1-800-395-3807 (toll free).